xslackx/pybaoba/README.md

 when you don't have any Xorg interface or in production server where usually don't have any GUI interface.
-So i decided do create a clone inspired in Baobab but to use where i don't have an GUI interface and visualize the basic host information, system packages installed, basic disk usage on the web browser.
+So i decided do create a clone inspired in Baobab to visualize the basic host information, system packages installed, basic disk usage on the web browser.